rubvitor/ChallengeChatBot/README.md

 The project use SqlServer inMemory.
 All the passwords are Encrypted The project API uses Bearer Token.
 It's necessary to Login using the method Login into the controller Security

 Please install Docker in your machine.
-Some commands and link below:
+Some commands and links below:

 docker pull rabbitmq:3-management
 docker run -d -p 15672:15672 -p 5672:5672 --name rabbit-test-for-medium rabbitmq:3-management

 Source: https://code.imaginesoftware.it/rabbitmq-with-docker-on-windows-in-30-minutes-172e88bb0808

+Obs.: the stock (actor) are being saved on database only to recover the historic of the conversations with the bot.
+I'm not returning error messages or non reconized messages only to keep the conversation with the "customer".